Alex Cabrera: Steroid and performance-enhancing drug allegations

 After the report came out, Cabrera denied ever using steroids."I couldn't have used the substances that are identified.
 I never had possession of the alleged box that supposedly contained the pharmaceutical drugs."

 During his career in Japan, Cabrera never tested positive for performance-enhancing drugs.
+In 2013, he stated that he never injected himself with or smoked drugs.

+In 2014, Cabrera tested positive for stanozolol, which ended his career in the Mexican League.
+A Mexican sports court later suspended his permanent ban from the league.

+In 2016, Cabrera tested positive for adderall while playing in the LVBP.
+His suspension was overturned by a Venezuelan court later in 2016.
+He tested positive for stanozolol in December 2016, receiving a 50-game suspension from the LVBP.

 Personal life

-Cabrera's son Ramón is also a professional baseball player.
-The younger Cabrera, a switch-hitting catcher, signed his first pro contract with the Pittsburgh Pirates organization in 2008, at the age of 18.
-Ramon made his major league debut with the Cincinnati Reds on September 5, 2015.
+Cabrera's son Ramón also played in Major League Baseball.
+The younger Cabrera, a switch-hitting catcher, signed with the Pittsburgh Pirates organization in 2008, at the age of 18.
+Ramón made his major league debut with the Cincinnati Reds on September 5, 2015.
+Cabrera played against his son in some winter league games.